jmnarloch/generator-express-sidecar/README.md

 > [Yeoman](http://yeoman.io) [Express](http://expressjs.com) generator with additional [Spring Cloud Sidecar]() setup

-The Spring Cloud Sidecar works in two ways it allows your Node application to be discovered by other applications, perform health checks or configures Hystrix circut braker for fast failure.
+The Spring Cloud Sidecar works in two ways it allows your Node application to be discovered by other applications, perform health checks and configures Hystrix circut braker for fast failure.
 On other hands it let you access from inside the Express application Eureka for service discovery or for instance Cloud Config server for configuration.

 ## Getting Started